Ductility (Earth science): Deformation

-Crystal-Plastic Deformation occurs at the atomic scale and is governed by its own set of specific mechanisms that deform crystals by the movements of atoms and atomic planes through the crystal lattice.
+Crystal-plastic deformation occurs at the atomic scale and is governed by its own set of specific mechanisms that deform crystals by the movements of atoms and atomic planes through the crystal lattice.
 Like viscous deformation, it is also a permanent form of deformation.
-Mechanisms of crystal-plastic deformation include Pressure solution, Dislocation creep, and Diffusion creep.
+Mechanisms of crystal-plastic deformation include pressure solution, dislocation creep, and diffusion creep.

 Biological materials

-In addition to rocks, biological materials such as wood, lumber, bone, etc. can be assessed for their ductility as well, for many behave in the same manner and possess the same characteristics as abiotic Earth materials.
+In addition to rocks, biological materials such as wood, lumber, and bone can be assessed for their ductility as well, for many behave in the same manner and possess the same characteristics as abiotic Earth materials.
 This assessment was done in Hiroshi Yoshihara's experiment, "Plasticity Analysis of the Strain in the Tangential Direction of Solid Wood Subjected to Compression Load in the Longitudinal Direction."
-The study aimed to analyze the behavioral rheology of 2 wood specimens, the Sitka Spruce and Japanese Birch.
+The study aimed to analyze the behavioral rheology of two wood specimens, the Sitka spruce and Japanese birch.
 In the past, it was shown that solid wood, when subjected to compressional stresses, initially has a linear stress-strain diagram (indicative of elastic deformation) and later, under greater load, demonstrates a non-linear diagram indicative of ductile objects.
 To analyze the rheology, the stress was restricted to uniaxial compression in the longitudinal direction and the post-linear behavior was analyzed using plasticity theory.
-Controls included moisture content in the lumber, lack of defects such as knots or grain distortions, temperature at 20 C, relative humidity at 65%, and size of the cut shapes of the wood samples.
+Controls included moisture content in the lumber, lack of defects such as knots or grain distortions, temperature at 20 °C, relative humidity at 65%, and size of the cut shapes of the wood samples.

 Results obtained from the experiment exhibited a linear stress-strain relationship during elastic deformation but also an unexpected non-linear relationship between stress and strain for the lumber after the elastic limit was reached, deviating from the model of plasticity theory.
 Multiple reasons were suggested as to why this came about.
 First, since wood is a biological material, it was suggested that under great stress in the experiment, the crushing of cells within the sample could have been a cause for deviation from perfectly plastic behavior.
 With greater destruction of cellular material, the stress-strain relationship is hypothesized to become more and more nonlinear and non-ideal with greater stress.
 Additionally, because the samples were inhomogeneous (non-uniform) materials, it was assumed that some bending or distortion may have occurred in the samples that could have deviated the stress from being perfectly uniaxial.
 This may have also been induced by other factors like irregularities in the cellular density profile and distorted sample cutting.

 The conclusions of the research accurately showed that although biological materials can behave like rocks undergoing deformation, there are many other factors and variables that must be considered, making it difficult to standardize the ductility and material properties of a biological substance.